Considering Adopting Through Our Domestic Infant Program?

 Two online training courses also are required, which are provided through the Adoption Learning Partners:

 Barker holds meetings every other month for all parents who are in the process of adopting.
 These meetings are educational and supportive in nature and often include a presentation from either an outside professional or adoptive families as part of the meeting.
-Past topics include post-adoption contact, medical considerations or legal issues in adoption, among others.
+Past topics include post-adoption contact, medical considerations or legal issues in adoption, and others.

 In addition, these monthly meetings provide waiting parents an opportunity to learn about local and national trends that the Barker Domestic Infant team is observing and an opportunity to talk with team members and other waiting families.
 Check the Barker Events Calendar for upcoming meeting dates.